Levminer/authme/README.md

 1. From Google Authenticator: (Example: Import all of your saved QR codes from your Google Authenticator app.)
 1. From stand alone QR codes: (Example: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.)

+-   If you just want to test the app download this sample import file, unzip it, and import it to Authme: [Download](https://github.com/Levminer/authme/blob/main/sample/authme_import_sample.zip?raw=true)

 ### How to import

--   If you are importing from Google Authenticator you have to install [Python](https://www.python.org/downloads/)
+-   For detailed instructions check out the: [Docs](https://docs.authme.levminer.com/#/import?id=import)

 1. For non technical people: Instructions in the app.
-1. For technical people: Check out this: [Readme](https://github.com/Levminer/authme/blob/main/extract/README.md)
+1. For technical people: Check out this: [README](https://github.com/Levminer/authme/blob/main/extract/README.md)

+-   If you are importing from Google Authenticator you have to install: [Python](https://www.python.org/downloads/)

+## Authme Web Beta

+-   Authme is now available as a web app in beta version.
+It's a PWA app to, so you can install it on your phone!
+-   Try it out and give feedback: [Authme Web](https://github.com/levminer/authme-web)

 ## Release cycle

 -   Standard updates: Coming on Tuesdays if everything is going well.
 -   Hotfix updates or Security updates: On Tuesdays, Thursdays or Saturdays if there is a problem that can not wait until the next Tuesday.

-## Development

--   Start app: `npm run start`
--   Build app: `npm run build`
--   Package app: `npm run package`
--   Lint app: `npm run lint`

-## Contributing
+## Contributing and development

 -   Read: [Contributing](https://github.com/Levminer/authme/blob/main/.github/CONTRIBUTING.md)